 Emergency Road Service Coverage

 If your car breaks down, your battery dies, you lock your keys in your car, or other types of emergencies that might leave you stranded, emergency road service coverage can be helpful to have.
-This type of coverage, sometimes called Roadside Assistance coverage, may pay for a tow truck, a locksmith, or even bringing gas to you so you can make it to the next gas station.
+This type of coverage, sometimes called roadside assistance coverage, may pay for a tow truck, a locksmith, or even bring gas to you so you can make it to the next gas station.
 This is generally very affordable coverage to add to a policy.